island-lang/island-lang.github.io/README.md

 	print(greeting)
 ```

-Variables redeclared using an existing name in a child scope will shadow the ones in the parent scope:
+Variables redeclared using an existing name in an inner scope will shadow the ones in the outer scope:
 ```isl
 let x = 1
 let greeting = "Hello"